Magnatic70/TextAdventureGameEngine/README.md

 DisplayName:<name of person that will be display to player> (optional) Keywords:<topic>:<gift item>;<topic2>:<gift item2>;... (optional) Trades:<player offered item>:<person gives item>:<response> (optional)
+NegativeAskResponse:<response when asking about something they don't know about> (optional) NegativeTradeResponse:<response for trade they are not interested in> (optional)
 ```

 Example: